iann0036/tf-cfn-provider/docs/providers/vsphere/CustomAttribute.md

 # Terraform::VSphere::CustomAttribute

-The `vsphere_custom_attribute` resource can be used to create and manage custom attributes, which allow users to associate user-specific meta-information with vSphere managed objects.
+The `Terraform::VSphere::CustomAttribute` resource can be used to create and manage custom attributes, which allow users to associate user-specific meta-information with vSphere managed objects.
 Custom attribute values must be strings and are stored on the vCenter Server and not the managed object.